gebojera/Arena/README.md

 This will continue until all crates are empty and all items have been picked.
-There will be three repitions of this; one for weapons/offensive items, another for armor, and the last for acccessary items such as food, potions and unique abilities.
+There will be three repitions of this; one for weapons/offensive items, another for armor, and the last for accessory items such as food, potions and unique abilities.

 Once the game begins, it's a free-for-all and the last player alive wins.
 Loot is dropped on death, and there also will be an in-game crafting system that allows